mpneuried/simple-dynamo/README.md

 - **overwriteExistingHash**: *( `Boolean` optional: default = true )*
 Overwrite a item on `create` of an existing hash.
 - **removeMissing**: *( `Boolean` optional: default = true )*
 On `true` during an update all keys not found in data will be removed.
-Otherwise they will be untouched.
+Otherwise it won't be touched.
 **Method Arguments**
   - **attributes**: The given attributes on create
   - **cb**: Callback method to pass the custom generates id/hash. `cb( "my-special-hash" )`